nitinpai300/cse312-ecs2.0/README.md

 TBA

 **FOR OBJECTIVE 3:**
 Please navigate to https://environmentcritic.me (or http to test https security).
+If you upload images, please do NOT upload anything too large.
+Image uploads do work, but nginx is not very friendly with 5mb+ images.
+We will address this for our presentation.

-Share and Comments do NOT work, we're considering these as future features.
+**DISCLAIMER:** Share and Comments do NOT work, we're considering these as future features.